manipta/BoilingWaterCup/readme.md

 Animation can be watched [here](https://www.instagram.com/reel/CqCVc5-NIFn/?utm_source=ig_web_copy_link)

 Note:

 required for assignment 1 is done:

 	1. 1500 particles included
 	2. force of gravity and friction is added
 	3. collision handelling is done to kill particle at the top
 	4. particles always remain in the scene
  	5. we are using blender for this

 additional:

 	1. aesthetic look
 	2. camera is rotating
 	3. steam is added(using volume)

-as the project is a little longer i will tell some steps to the main functionalities/objective to the project.
+as the project is a little longer, I will tell some steps to the main functionalities/objectives to the project.

 We're going to start off by making a little container and we're going to create some bubbles with some particles and create a displaced surface. hit A to select all x to delete

-**making of cup
+## making of cup
 start off with a cylinder (shift+a cylinder). hit S to scale and let's grab Z bring it up so it's sitting on the ground go into edit mode, hit 3 on your keypad to go to face mode